TLN — Talen Energy Corporation

 1. Key Financial Results and Metrics

-- Adjusted EBITDA: $1.035 billion for the year, exceeding guidance.
+- Adjusted EBITDA: $1.035 billion for the full year 2025, exceeding guidance due to the acquisition of Freedom and Guernsey assets.

-- Liquidity: Over $2 billion available, including $1.2 billion in cash and a $900 million revolving credit facility.
+- Liquidity: Over $2 billion available, including $1.2 billion in cash and full access to a $900 million revolving credit facility.

 - Net Leverage Ratio: Expected to be below 3.5x by the end of 2026, currently at 3.0x based on 2026 EBITDA guidance.